Salesforce Success Story: 3X ROI Within 12 Months

 The “Snowball” Effect

-Beyond the 500 hours saved, the company saw a 22% increase in Lead-to-Quote speed.
-Because the automation handled the “busy work,” Sales reps were able to get proposals into the hands of prospects while the interest was still fresh.
+Beyond the 500 hours saved, the company saw a 22% increase in lead-to-quote speed.
+Because the automation handled the “busy work,” sales reps were able to get proposals into the hands of prospects while their interest was still fresh.

 Lessons Learned in Flow Governance